Birds in Taiwan

 Steere’s liocichla, Dasyueshan National Forest.
 (Photos copyright © by Kaj Halberg)

 The grey, or Himalayan, treepie (Dendrocitta formosae), is distributed along the foothills of the Himalaya, eastwards through montane areas of northern Indochina and southern China to Taiwan.
 In Taiwan, however, the nominate subspecies, formosae, lives almost down to sea level.
 In most areas, this bird is rather shy, but in Taiwan it has become accustomed to people, showing no fear at all.

 Grey treepie, Tunghai University Park, Taichung.
+A gust of wind is ruffling its plumage.
 (Photo copyright © by Kaj Halberg)

 These pictures from Taichung show treepies, feeding on seeds of the Chinese tallow-tree (Triadica sebifera).
-This tree is presented elsewhere on this website, see Nature: Autumn.
-(Photo copyright © by Kaj Halberg)
+This tree is presented at Nature: Autumn.
+(Photos copyright © by Kaj Halberg)

 The grey treepie is so well-known in the city of Taichung, that it has been depicted on manhole covers.
 (Photo copyright © by Kaj Halberg)

 Starlings, family Sturnidae, are a group of about 115 species of passerines, divided among c.
 30 genera.
 Their natural area of distribution includes Europe, Africa, Asia, northern Australia, and some Pacific islands.
 Many species have been introduced elsewhere, including North America, Hawaii, and New Zealand.
-They often compete with native birds, and many are regarded as invasive species, in North America especially the common starling (Sturnus vulgaris), see elsewhere on this website, Nature: Invasive species.
+They often compete with native birds, and many are regarded as invasive species, in North America especially the common starling (Sturnus vulgaris), which is dealt with on the page Nature: Invasive species.